Slush Day 2 makes it rain

 “Our AI algorithms have been successfully used in various applications ranging from cancer research to drug development projects on Parkinson’s disease and liver diseases,” said CEO Kaisa Helminen, in a press release.

 Finally, Artificial Intelligence (AI) tool Iris.ai announced it had closed a two-million-euro round.
 With founders from Finland, Norway, Bulgaria/Sweden and Spain, the company helps researchers in industry and academia to find relevant scientific knowledge by semi-automating the process.

-“We want to get to a point where any driven individual with a big problem to solve can collaborate with our AI researcher to quickly establish what interdisciplinary solutions already exist, and what still needs to be discovered,” said Anita Schjøll Brede.
+“We want to get to a point where any driven individual with a big problem to solve can collaborate with our AI researcher to quickly establish what interdisciplinary solutions already exist, and what still needs to be discovered,” said Anita Schjøll Brede, in a release.
 “Our human brains can only hold so much information – we need a machine to collaborate with us on this!”